-California Penal Code 290 PC requires convicted defendants of certain sex crimes to register as a sex offender.
+California Penal Code 290 PC requires convicted defendants of certain sex crimes to register as sex offenders.

-They must register with the local law enforcement agency every year within 5 days of their birthday, and after moving to another residence.
-There are also some residency restrictions may could be imposed, such as how close you live to a school.
+They must register with the local law enforcement agency every year within five days of their birthday and move to another residence.
+Some residency restrictions may also be imposed, such as how close you live to a school.

-On January 1, 2021, Senate Bill 384 replaced the lifetime sex registration requirement in the state of California with a three-tiered registration system.
+On January 1, 2021, Senate Bill 384 replaced California's lifetime sex registration requirement with a three-tiered registration system.

-Put simply, there is no longer a lifetime sex registration requirement for most sexual related offenses.
+There is no longer a lifetime sex registration requirement for most sexual-related offenses.

-Tier one means sex registration for at least 10 years and applies to people convicted of low-level misdemeanor crimes such as Penal Code 243.4 PC sexual battery, and Penal Code 314 PC indecent exposure.
+Tier one means sex registration for at least ten years and applies to people convicted of low-level misdemeanor crimes such as Penal Code 243.4 PC sexual battery and Penal Code 314 PC indecent exposure.

-Tier two means sex registration for at least 20 years and applies to people charged with mid-level sex crime such Penal Code 288 PC lewd acts with a minor and Penal Code 287 PC oral copulation with a minor under 14.
+Tier two means sex registration for at least 20 years and applies to people charged with a mid-level sex crime such as Penal Code 288, PC lewd acts with a minor and Penal Code 287, PC oral copulation with a minor under 14.

-Tier three means lifetime sex registration and applies to people charged with the most serious sex crime such as Penal Code 261 PC rape and Penal Code 236.1 PC sex trafficking children, and those with prior sexual related convictions.
+Tier three means lifetime sex registration and applies to people charged with the most severe sex crime, such as Penal Code 261 PC rape and Penal Code 236.1 PC sex trafficking children, and those with prior sexual-related convictions.

-In order to give readers a better understanding your responsibilities under the California Sex Offender Registry laws, our sex crime defense attorneys are providing a review below.
+To give readers a better understanding of your responsibilities under the California Sex Offender Registry laws, our sex crime defense attorneys provide a review below.